Submitted by unfpa_root_user on

 Family planning empowers women

-Access to contraceptive information is central to achieving gender equality.
-When women and couples are empowered to plan whether and when to have children, and how many, women are better enabled to complete their education; women’s autonomy within their households is increased; and their earning power is improved.
-This strengthens their economic security and well-being and that of their families.
+Access to contraceptive information and services is foundational to achieving gender equality.
+When women and couples are empowered to plan whether and when to have children, and how many, women are more able to complete their education, while their autonomy within their households is increased and their earning power is improved.

 Cumulatively, these benefits contribute to poverty reduction and global development.
-These benefits were recognized in the Programme of Action of the International Conference on Population and Development (ICPD), which called for “the right of men and women to be informed and to have access to safe, effective, affordable and acceptable methods of family planning of their choice.”
+These benefits were recognized in the Programme of Action of the International Conference on Population and Development, which called for “the right of men and women to be informed and to have access to safe, effective, affordable and acceptable methods of family planning of their choice.”
 This agreement lays the foundation for much of UNFPA’s work.

 Family planning brings economic benefits

--Averted 14.5 million unintended pregnancies
+-Prevented 18 million unintended pregnancies

--Averted 4.1 million unsafe abortions
+-Averted 7.5 million unsafe abortions

 -Prevented 39,000 maternal deaths